Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 ## Start a new directory

 Let's start by making a folder, or directory, to store all of the work you do today.
-It's often a useful practice to give directories not only meaningful names, for example `230601_YOURINITIALS_rnawrkshp`, (ex.
+It's often a useful practice to give directories informative names, for example `230601_YOURINITIALS_rnawrkshp`, (ex.
 Owen's `230601_omw_rnawrkshp`, Shannon's `230601_sms_rnawrkshp`, Tim's `230601_sullivan_rnawrkshp`).
 At a glance I could tell that this directory contains data from June 01, 2023 pertaining to an RNAseq workshop.
 Notice I chose a title with no spaces.
 The 'space' is a *special character* in UNIX, and special characters need to be *escaped* with the `\` and so `230601_abc_workshp` would look like `230601\ abc\ workshp` with escape characters.

 File names with spaces become unwieldy to type out so most programmers will replace spaces with `_`, `.`, or `-` in their filenames to keep everything neat.